 SCAR is committed to developing scientific capacity in its Members, emerging National Antarctic programmes, students and early career scientists and to recognising the contributions made by individuals in achieving this.
-SCAR's capacity building, education and training activities include the Fellowship Programme, Visiting Scholar Scheme and adminstration of the Tinker-Muse Prize for Science and Policy in Antarctica.
+SCAR's capacity building, education and training activities include the Fellowship Programme and the Visiting Scholar Scheme.
 The SCAR Capacity Building, Education and Training (CBET) Committee manages SCAR's awards and recognition activities, including the selection of SCAR Medal awardees.
 The recipient of the SCAR President's Medal for Outstanding Achievement is chosen by the outgoing President, who awards it on stepping down from office.

 SCAR itself has been the recipient of prestigious international awards.
 In 2002, it received the Prince of Asturias Award for International Cooperation.
 The prize money from the award was used to initiate the SCAR Fellowship scheme.
 More information about the Prince of Asturias award can be found on the Prince of Asturias website.